 d.
 Medical Certification

-The employee must call Liberty Mutual to request FML/CFRA leave.
-Liberty Mutual will work with the employee to obtain certification from a health care provider that the employee, his/her child, parent, spouse, or same-sex domestic partner in fact has a serious health condition, the condition's expected duration, and the need for the employee to attend to the family member.
-The employee must provide certification within 15 days to Liberty Mutual.
+The employee must call Lincoln Financial to request FML/CFRA leave.
+Lincoln Financial will work with the employee to obtain certification from a health care provider that the employee, his/her child, parent, spouse, or same-sex domestic partner in fact has a serious health condition, the condition's expected duration, and the need for the employee to attend to the family member.
+The employee must provide certification within 15 days to Lincoln Financial.
 Certification is also required to request a leave extension.

 e.
 Intermittent Leave

 Under some circumstances, employees may take FMLA leave intermittently (taking leave in separate blocks of time for a single qualifying reason) or on a reduced schedule (reducing the employee's usual weekly or daily work schedule).
 When leave is needed for planned medical treatment, the employee must make a reasonable effort to schedule treatment to avoid unduly disrupting department operations.

 For birth and care of a child or "baby bonding" under California (CFRA) law, an employee may use intermittent leave in segments of two weeks.
 A request for baby bonding leave of less than two weeks duration may be granted on any two occasions.